Ocala, Florida: 2000 census

-There were 18,646 households.
-40.9% were married couples living together, 15.9% had a female householder with no husband present, and 39.5% were non-families.
-33.0% of all households were made up of individuals, and 15.0% had someone living alone who was 65 years of age or older.
+Of the 18,646 households, 40.9% were married couples living together, 15.9% had a female householder with no husband present, and 39.5% were not families.
+About 33.0% of all households were made up of individuals, and 15.0% had someone living alone who was 65 or older.
 The average household size was 2.29 and the average family size was 2.91.

-In the city the population was spread out, with 23.2% under the age of 18, 9.3% from 18 to 24, 26.2% from 25 to 44, 20.9% from 45 to 64, and 20.4% who were 65 years of age or older.
+The city's age distribution was 23.2% under 18, 9.3% from 18 to 24, 26.2% from 25 to 44, 20.9% from 45 to 64, and 20.4% who were 65 or older.
 The median age was 39 years.
 For every 100 females, there were 89.7 males.
 For every 100 females age 18 and over, there were 85.5 males.

 Economy

-The median income for a household in the city was $30,888, and the median income for a family was $38,190.
+The median income for a household in the city was $30,888, and for a family was $38,190.
 Males had a median income of $29,739 versus $24,367 for females.
 The per capita income for the city was $18,021.
-About 13.2% of families and 18.1% of the population were below the poverty line, including 28.6% of those under age 18 and 9.8% of those age 65 or over.
+About 13.2% of families and 18.1% of the population were below the poverty line, including 28.6% of those under 18 and 9.8% of those 65 or over.

-Ocala is the headquarters of Emergency One, a worldwide designer and manufacturer of fire rescue vehicles.
+Ocala is the headquarters of Emergency One, a worldwide designer and manufacturer of fire-rescue vehicles.

 Top employers

-According to Ocala's 2019 Comprehensive Annual Financial Report, the top employers in the city are:
+According to the City's 2022 Comprehensive Annual Financial Report, the largest employers in the city are:

+Culture

+Horses have a prominent role in Ocala's cultural makeup.
+The first Thoroughbred horse farm in Florida was developed in Marion County in 1943 by Carl G. Rose.
+Other farms were developed, making Ocala the center of a horse-breeding area.
+Local horses have won individual races of the Triple Crown series; in 1978, Affirmed, bred and trained in Marion County, won all three races, boosting interest in the industry there.

+Ocala is one of only five cities (four in the US and one in France) permitted under Chamber of Commerce guidelines to use the title, "Horse Capital of the World", based on annual revenue produced by the horse industry.
+About 44,000 jobs are sustained by breeding, training, and related support of the equine industry, which generates over $2.2 billion in annual revenue.
+Postime Farms and Ocala serve as host to one of the largest horse shows in the country: H.I.T.S or "Horses in the Sun", a dressage/jumper event lasting about two months.
+It generates some $6 to 7 million for the local economy each year.
+The show features classes for over 100 different breeds, including Tennessee Walker, Paso Fino, Morgan, Saddlebred, and American Quarter Horse, as well as some draft breeds.
+Other equine events in the area include mounted shooting by the Florida Outlaws, as well as endurance rides, barrel races, extreme cowboy events, jumper shows, trick shows, parades, draft pulls, and rodeo events.
+In 2022, Ocala was the site of the inaugural point-to-point Florida Steeplechase at the Florida Horse Park.